sns-sdks/python-facebook/README.rst

 TODO
 ----

 Now.
-You can Only get page info and page post info.
+You can Only get page info and page post info and object(post,picture)'s comment.

-doing:
+TODO:

 - Acquisition of Insights Data
 - publish
 - more.